Chris Amer

 Guitarist - Composer

 Scottish guitar player Chris Amer is slowly but surely establishing a reputation for his tasteful, distinctive, musically intelligent playing style.
 As a guitarist and composer, Chris has developed an original sound characterised by space, texture and carefully chosen notes.
-Playing electric guitar and a unique 5-string theorbed tenor guitar (see instruments page), Chris’s playing comfortably sits on the ever-blurring boundaries between jazz and traditional Scottish music.
-Chris has performed with musicians such as Mike Vass, Ryan Young, Charlie Stewart, Fiona Hunter, Scott Wood, Gus Stirrat, Fergus McCreadie and Dan Brown.
+Primarily playing electric guitar and a unique theorbed tenor guitar (see instruments page), Chris’s playing comfortably sits on the ever-blurring boundaries between jazz and traditional Scottish music.

 credit: photography78